 A lot had changed over the past few years.
 A decade ago, the word “boyfriend” was not only frowned upon but a disgraceful label for men and women alike.
 You were “friends” that were practically inseparable, everybody knew there was more than meets the eye but no one used that word to link you to your significant other.
 It was almost a gaali, “larki itni badchalan hay, uske tou itne bwoyfrands bhi hein” in gossip auntie language.

 But now, it’s an acceptable term.
 I see it in captions, in conversations and in carelessly written tweets.
 Boyfriend and girlfriend concept had finally undergone the test of time.
 Dating, however, was still new.
 Most people I know of have taken this simple five-step course of relationship:

 Friends – Really good friends – Friends who knew everything about you- Friends who ask you to be their girlfriend – Relationship

-The ins and outs of dating, the charms of getting to know someone without the “heavy stuff”, nobody would have any of that – let alone happening with someone you had met online.
+The ins and outs of dating, the charms of getting to know someone without the “heavy stuff”, nobody would have any of that – let alone happening with someone you had met on Tinder in Pakistan.

 A walk down memory lane would end you somewhere on Orkut, where many a love stories commenced in the crisp summer of ’05 but Tinder came with a certain undertone.

-Friends, friends of friends, husbands of current friends, ex-boyfriends of friends, exes, ex’s cousins, it seemed everybody was on tinder and I never got the memo.
+Friends, friends of friends, husbands of current friends, ex-boyfriends of friends, exes, ex’s cousins, it seemed everybody was on Tinder in Pakistan and I never got the memo.

 I somehow enjoyed the swiping, consumed by superficial power, it was a high like no other, something rishta aunties must feel on a regular basis.
 I was taking revenge on behalf of all women ever for being reduced to the crook in her nose or the croon in her teeth.
 Of course the strategy died down by my fifteenth swipe, this is when things became, well, classically me.